aiidateam/aiida-sssp-workflow/README.md

 For all delta measure verification, the configurations are all compatible with the ACWF.
 While for bands measure and convergence workflow, the configurations used are set in file `statics/cif/mapping.json`.
 The principles are for bands measure, using the configurations from Cottiner's paper since they are the groud state structures exist in real wolrd.
-And for lanthanoids using the Nitrides from Wenzowech paper for bands measure and convergence otherwise hard to converge in scf calculation.
+And for lanthanoids using the Nitrides from Wenzowitch paper for bands measure and convergence otherwise hard to converge in scf calculation.

-Using the uniaries/diamond configurations for convergence verification except for lanthenoids.
+But the structures used for convergence verfication are varias.
+The lanthanides still using the nitrides from Wenzovitch paper.
+For other elements, if it is a BCC, FCC, SC or Diamond in nature (e.g. from Cottiner's paper they are BCC, FCC, SC, or Diamond), we use the source from unaries set.
+Otherwise we keep on using typical nature configuration from Cottiner's paper, but convert them to primitive with pymatgen (for magnetic elements, no primitive convert process but still refine with `pymatgen`).
+(I will not running production HT calculation for these elements at moment since they may not cheap.)
+The plan is using BCC or FCC for these structures, since for convergence verification the configuration will not influence the results too much (test and show result!!!).

 ## For maintainers